-(2) Represents the lease incentive balance write-off related to a closed property and subsequent lease termination.
+(2) Represents the lease incentive balance write-off related to a closed property and subsequent lease termination and lease incentive balance write-off related to 12 assisted living communities transitioned to an existing operator.

 6. Debt Obligations

 Unsecured Credit Facility.
 We have an unsecured credit agreement (the "Credit Agreement") that provides for an aggregate commitment of the lenders of up to \$500,000,000 comprising of a \$400,000,000 revolving credit facility (the "Revolving Line of Credit") and two \$50,000,000 term loans (the "Term Loans").
 The Credit Agreement permits us to request increases to the Revolving Line of Credit and Term Loans commitments up to a total of \$1,000,000,000.
 The Revolving Line of Credit matures November 19, 2025 and provides for a one-year extension option at our discretion, subject to customary conditions.
 The Term Loans mature on November 19, 2025 and November 19, 2026.